• North America

 Accounts payable management is important for several reasons and may depend on your business needs.
 Advantages to strategizing your AP process include:

-● Better cash flow management
+● Better cash flow and invoice management

 ● Strengthening and maintaining good vendor relationships